2024-25 Academic Catalog

 PSS 6133 Fiber and Oilseed Crops: 3 hours.

 (Prerequisite: Junior standing).
 Three hours lecture.
 Production and utilization of fiber and oilseed crops.
-Emphasis on cotton and soybean production in Mississippi
+Emphasis on soybean, cotton, and peanut production

 PSS 6143 Advanced Fruit Science: 3 hours.